mikedidomizio/gh-app-org-private-repos/README.md

 The purpose of this repository is to show a simple example of how to use a GitHub app to access an organization's private repositories.

-I found this was a bit tricky
+I found this was a bit tricky to understand and I'm hoping this makes it simpler for others in the future (including myself 😅).

-It is done using NextJS and follows a similar flow to how [Netlify](netlify.com) fetches repositories.
+It is done using NextJS and follows a similar flow to how [Netlify](netlify.com) fetches organization repositories.
+Whether you are using React or not, I hope this helps you to understand how to do this.

+This is a simple demonstration with React and although there are QOL improvements that could be done with this, it's made to be simple and one component.

 ## Quick start